wawiesel/olm/docs/source/quickstart.rst

 .. note:: This example is set up so that the entire process runs in less than a minute on 3 cores.

 The :code:`olm create --run` requires access to the SCALE runtime, :code:`scalerte`.
-Operations in the :code:`--compile` stage require access to :code:`OBIWAN` which ships with SCALE.
+Operations in the :code:`--assemble` stage require access to :code:`OBIWAN` which ships with SCALE.
 Setting the environment variable :code:`SCALE_DIR` will find them both.

 .. code::